-Are you wondering if you should visit the Biltmore with kids?
-Discover 8 family-friendly activities, including free things to do, for young children at the Biltmore Estate in Asheville, North Carolina.
+Are you wondering if you should visit Biltmore with kids?
+Discover 8 family-friendly activities, including free things to do, for young children at Biltmore Estate in Asheville, North Carolina.

-However, people with families and young kids always wonder if they should even attempt the Biltmore.
+However, people with families and young kids always wonder if they should even attempt Biltmore.

-Rest assured, the Biltmore Estate is family-friendly.
-YES, you can successfully visit the Biltmore with kids — and survive, drink wine, and have a good time.
+Rest assured, Biltmore Estate is family-friendly.
+YES, you can successfully visit Biltmore with kids — and survive, drink wine, and have a fabulous time.

 If you know me, Christine, you also know that I don’t have non-furry children.
 Meow.
 Meow.
 So, how could I possibly write an article about visiting Biltmore with children?

-Uncorked Asheville invited our favorite rogue mom blogger and cultured traveler, Tori-Leigh, to talk about her experience with her two little ones at Biltmore Estate.
+Uncorked Asheville invited our favorite rogue mom blogger and cultured traveler, Tori, to talk about her experience with her two little ones at Biltmore Estate.
 Tori is all about exploring with kids.

-Slightly apprehensive about her first family visit to the Estate with littles in tow, Tori and her family rocked the Biltmore, even staying longer than expected.
+Slightly apprehensive about her first family visit to Biltmore with kids, Tori and her family rocked Biltmore, even staying longer than expected.
 Of course, we met up with them for pizza, too.

-Keep reading to uncover Tori’s insider Biltmore-with-the-fam tips and discover 8 family-friendly kids’ activities that her children loved.
+Keep reading to uncover Tori’s insider Biltmore family-friendly tips and discover 8 things that kids can do at Biltmore.
+Let’s get started!

-I was very unsure about visiting the Biltmore Estate with my kids.
-See, I had a potentially very loud four-month-old and a two-year-old who thinks the world is his playground.
+I was unsure about visiting the Biltmore with kids.
+I had a potentially very loud four-month-old and a two-year-old who thinks the world is his playground.
 It is…usually.

 But a historic mansion filled with antiques, glassware, and hundreds of signs reading “DON’T TOUCH?!”